What to Expect When Buying a Manufactured Home in a Land-Lease Community

 Financing a Manufactured Home

 Financing a manufactured home in a land-lease community is different from traditional home loans—but there are still solid options available.
+One of the most common loans for homes on leased land is Chattel (Personal Property) Loans.
+Working with a lender experienced in manufactured homes is essential to finding the best fit.

 Location Matters More Than Ever